andrew-hoffman/WDMHDA/README.md

 # WDMHDA
 HD Audio driver for Windows 98SE / ME

 This does mostly function as a HD Audio controller and codec driver, in VMWare and Virtualbox ONLY so far.
-If you don't mind a certain level of occasional horrible screeching and popping noises, and possible hard freezes.
+If you don't mind possible horrible screeching and popping noises or static, and possible hard freezes when the driver is loaded or unloaded.
 Consider it a MVP Proof of Concept; further development is needed to function with basically any real hardware.
 Testing and feedback from anyone who can run this on real hardware with a [kernel debugger](https://bikodbg.com/blog/2021/08/win98-ddk/) will be appreciated.

 Current Limitations:
-- Only supports 44100hz 16-bit sample rate
+- Only supports 8000-48000hz 16-bit sample rate (up to 176,400 24-bit and 32-bit could be added but what's the point for 9x?)
 - Output only, recording not supported
 - Volume control and mixer are mostly broken
 - Jack detection and retasking is not supported
-- Freezes or fails to start on most real hardware.
+- Freezes, fails to start or outputs horrible noises on most real hardware.

 Source Code from [Microsoft's driver samples](https://github.com/microsoftarchive/msdn-code-gallery-microsoft/tree/master/Official%20Windows%20Driver%20Kit%20Sample/Windows%20Driver%20Kit%20(WDK)%208.1%20Samples/%5BC%2B%2B%5D-windows-driver-kit-81-cpp/WDK%208.1%20C%2B%2B%20Samples/AC97%20Driver%20Sample/C%2B%2B)